 Not all leather materials are created equal, and there are different ways of cleaning them.
-Your ultra-soft lambskin jacket is more delicate than the tan cowhide coat you wear during winter (or when you’re dressing up as Han Solo or Carol Danvers for Halloween).
+Your ultra-soft lambskin jacket is more delicate than the tan cowhide coat you wear during winter (or when you’re dressing up as Han Solo or Nikita Danvers for Halloween).
 And while shell cordovan leather makes for luxurious loafers, you’d rather go for genuine cowhide when purchasing furniture to get your money’s worth.

 Does all this sound a little confusing?
 Let’s backtrack.

 What is finished leather?

 Most of the leather products sold in stores are made from finished leather.
 Finished leather is animal skin that has been treated with chemicals to give it a certain look and texture.
 The chemical treatment also gives your leather goods a layer of protective coating against moisture.

 Here’s how to distinguish if your finished leather is made from genuine cowhide, sheepskin, goatskin, or equine leather.

 ‘Genuine cowhide leather’ may sound fancy, but it’s actually the lowest quality leather you can find.
 It is quite heavy and provides great insulation when worn, and scores points for durability and hardiness as well.
 The weathered look of genuine cowhide leather gives sofas a distinguished appearance and makes for excellent car upholstery.

 Just by the sound of it, you’ll know that sheepskin isn’t your grungy sort of leather.
 Because it is highly stretchable, this type of leather is widely used for making clothes and coats.
 It has less of a rugged feel and has more of a refined quality that’s almost akin to velvet.